MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 # Programmable Transactions Blocks

 Programmable transaction blocks are used to define all user transactions on Sui.
 These transactions allow a user to call multiple Move functions, manage their objects, and manage their coins in a single transaction--without publishing a new Move package!
-Additionally, the structure of programmable transaction blocks was designed with automation and transaction builders in mind.
-In other words, they are designed to be a lightweight and flexible way of generating transactions.
-That being said, more intricate programming patterns, such as loops, are not supported, and in those cases, a new Move package should be published.
+The structure of programmable transaction blocks is designed to be lightweight and flexible, to enable automated transaction generation for transaction builders.
+As such, intricate programming patterns, such as loops, are not supported, and in those cases, a new Move package should be published.

 Each programmable transaction block is comprised of individual transaction commands (sometimes referred to themselves as transactions or simply commands).
 Each command is executed in order, and the results from a command can be used in any subsequent command.
 The effects, i.e. object modifications or transfers, of all commands in a block are applied atomically at the end of the transaction, and if one command fails, the entire block fails and no effects from the commands are applied.

-This document will cover the semantics of the execution of the commands.
+This document describes the semantics of commands' execution.
 Note that it will assume familiarity with the Sui object model and the Move language.
 For more information on those topics, see the following documents: (TODO LINKS)

 ## Transaction Type

-In this document, we will be looking at the two parts of a programmable transaction block that are relevant to the execution semantics.
+In this document, we will be looking at the two components of a programmable transaction block that are relevant to the execution semantics.
 Other transaction information, such as the transaction sender or the gas limit, might be referenced but are out of scope.
-The programmable transaction block consists of two components
+The two main components are:

 - The inputs, `[CallArg]`, is a vector of arguments, either objects or pure values, that can be used in the commands.
 The objects are either owned by the sender or are shared/immutable objects.
 The pure values represent simple Move values, such as `u64` or `String` values, which can be constructed purely by their bytes.
 - The commands, `[Command]`, is a vector of commands.
 The possible commands are:
-  - `TransferObjects` sends multiple (1 or more) objects to a specified address.
+  - `TransferObjects` sends one or more objects to a specified address.
-  - `SplitCoins` splits off multiple (1 or more) coins from a single coin.
+  - `SplitCoins` splits off one or more coins from a single coin.
 It can be any `sui::coin::Coin<_>` object.
-  - `MergeCoins` merges multiple (1 or more) coins into a single coin.
+  - `MergeCoins` merges one or more coins into a single coin.
 Any `sui::coin::Coin<_>` objects can be merged, as long as they are all of the same type.
   - `MakeMoveVec` creates a vector (potentially empty) of Move values.
 This is used primarily to construct vectors of Move values to be used as arguments to `MoveCall`.
   - `MoveCall` invokes either an `entry` or a `public` Move function in a published package.
   - `Publish` creates a new package and calls the `init` function of each module in the package.